bfortuner/ml-glossary/docs/optimizers.rst

 Used in conjunction Stochastic Gradient Descent (sgd) or Mini-Batch Gradient Descent, Momentum takes into account past gradients to smooth out the update.
 This is seen in variable :math:`v` which is an exponentially weighted average of the gradient on previous steps.
-This results in minimizing oscillations and faster convergence
+This results in minimizing oscillations and faster convergence.

 .. math::